L-Ayim/CopyrightViolation/README.md

 By default the backend listens on `http://localhost:8000` and the frontend on `http://localhost:5173`.

+### Download workflow

+When downloading audio or video the frontend first subscribes to a progress stream.
+The backend runs `yt-dlp` once and writes the final file using a unique name derived from the title.
+After the stream completes the frontend calls the matching mutation which simply returns the download URL instead of running `yt-dlp` again.
+This prevents duplicate downloads and leftover temporary files.

 ## GPU acceleration

 Install the CUDA build of PyTorch to use your GPU: